Kōchi Castle: History

 Much of the original fortress burned down in 1727; it was reconstructed between 1729 and 1753 in the original style.
 During the Boshin War, Kōchi escaped any damage, and the castle was also exempted from the post-Meiji restoration orders to destroy all remaining feudal fortifications.The castle also survived World War II unscathed, and underwent major restoration from 1948 to 1959.
-Though no battles were fought at the castle, it is noteworthy because the castle is the original structure, and not a post-war replica.
-It is also the only castle in Japan to retain both its original tenshu, or keep, and its palace, the residence of the local daimyō.
-In fact, it is the only castle to have all the original buildings in the honmaru, or innermost ring of defense, still standing.
+Though no battles were fought at the castle, it is noteworthy because the castle buildings are all historical structures, and not post-war replicas.
+It is also the only castle in Japan to retain both its historical tenshu, or keep, and its palace, the residence of the local daimyō.
+In fact, it is the only castle to have all the original buildings (from the 18th-century reconstruction) in the honmaru, or innermost ring of defense, still standing.